jshuadvd/hacks-n-notes/event_sourcing.md

 - Slower to code
 - Overkill for data that you don't care.

+## EventStore

+> The Event Store is a database designed to support Event Sourcing.

 ## Projection

 > The history of the events is called **Projection**.